tobyweston/blog/source/_posts/2012-06-10-http-simple.md

 {% endcodeblock %}

 It's supposed to be so simple, it's self explanatory.
 If it's not, [let me know](https://twitter.com/#!/jamanifin).
-The starting point is just `HttpClients.anApacheClient`.
+The starting point is just `HttpClients.anApacheClient()`.

 ## Separation of Concerns

 First and foremost, [simple-http](https://github.com/tobyweston/simple-http) helps with separation of concern.
 It provides a basic `HttpClient` interface which you can easily mock in you code to assert your components send messages but not concern yourself with raw HTTP.
 It provides the anti-corruption layer between your application and HTTP.
 You depend on the [simple-http](https://github.com/tobyweston/simple-http) interfaces and not Apache's implementations.
-In that way, your application's interactions with [simple-http](https://github.com/tobyweston/simple-http) are in terms of the _HTTP verbs_ and not Apache's technical details.
+In that way, your application's interactions with HTTP are in terms of the _HTTP verbs_ and not Apache's technical details.

 ## Configuration